dotnet/docs/docs/machine-learning/automate-training-with-model-builder.md

 Model Builder places the following limitations on the data:

 - Data must be stored in a file (.csv or .tsv with a header row), or in a SQL server database.
-- There is a limit of 1GB on the training dataset
+- There is a limit of 1 GB on the training dataset
 - SQL server has a limit of 100,000 rows for training
 - Data from SQL server is copied from the server to your local machine before training
 - Microsoft SQL Server Data Tools for Visual Studio 2017 is not supported